- Catch a Pikachu in Viridian Forest before leaving Pewter (optional, but useful for later)

-Step 1: Follow steps 1 – 3 of the Star Piece directions above, up to the point where you’ll find the ladder going down (north east of the Mt.
+Step 1: Start from the first ladder you find on the first floor (north east of the Mt.
 Moon entrance).
 Do not take the ladder down – instead, walk south of the ladder until you see an NPC wearing a hat (the Bug Catcher)

 Step 2: Walk past the Bug Catcher (and battle them), then continue south

 Step 3: After you defeat the Bug Catcher, walk slightly south and then walk east to the Poké Ball on the ground (the Rare Candy)

 Step 4: Pick up the Poké Ball to receive the Rare Candy

 Step 1: Once again, follow steps 1 – 3 of the Star Piece instructions and reach the ladder going down (north east of the Mt.
 Moon entrance).
 Do not take this ladder.

 Instead, walk east from the ladder.
 Basically walk all the way east until you reach the very far wall (you’ll need to walk past the rock barrier).

 Step 2: After you walk past the rock barrier/divider, walk south.